2017 Home Security Systems Buyer’s Guide

 No Annual Contracts:

-As more and more people across the nation are turning to Do-It-Yourself (DIY) home security systems, companies like GetSafe are introducing no-contract 24/7 home security monitoring to their customers.
+As more and more people across the nation are turning to Do-It-Yourself (DIY) home security systems, some companies are introducing no-contract 24/7 home security monitoring to their customers.
 Although there’s an upfront cost to the hardware (which you eventually own instead of lease), the monthly subscription fees are a lot less than that of a traditional security company.
 And if you currently rent, not having an annual service contract is a no-brainer.

 - Month to month subscription – Cancel anytime